fucora/cdp4j/README.md

 Supported Java Versions
 -----------------------

-Oracle & OpenJDK Java 8 & 11.
+Oracle/OpenJDK & GraalVM.

+_Note_: We only support LTS versions (8 & 11).

 Both the JRE and the JDK are suitable for use with this library.